 The VFW Action Corps is the VFW’s national grassroots advocacy

-network comprised of more than 70,000 VFW members and
+network comprised of nearly 300,000 VFW members and

 patriotic supporters of veterans.
 Members of the VFW Action Corps stay up-to-date on the issues facing our veterans, our military and their families,

 standing ready to email, write, call and visit our nation’s lawmakers to make

 Corps is free and open to all patriotic Americans who care about the military